ANRGUSC/JupiterTP/README.md

 WAVE Greedy is a Greedy algorithm that uses a weighted sum of different profiler data to map tasks to the compute nodes.

+JupiterTP added additional standalone mapper TPHEFT, and enhancement mappers (which can be applied to any base algorithms) SPLIT and DUP.

 ### CIRCE